RamitPahwa/modelcompression/pruning/README.md

 -----
 In `dataset.py` make change according to dataset either CIFAR10 or CIFAR100 as well as the subset we want and comment the other loader.Use `time` in front of python command for prunning time

+In `finetune.py` change the output classes according to the no. of classes in subset in `ModifiedVGG16Model` `ModifiedVGG11Model` and `ModifiedVGG19Model`

 Training:
 `python finetune.py --train --train_path ../data/ --test_path ../data/ --dataset CIFAR10 --arch VGG16 --subset animals`